-56. A boundary umpire shall not signal "Out of bounds" if a player who is outside the boundary line marks the ball while it is still in play, as provided by Law No. 11, Clause (iii.).
+56. A boundary umpire shall not signal "Out of bounds" it a player who is outside the boundary line marks the hall while it is still in play, as provided by Law No. 11, clause (iii.).

 DUTIES OF BOUNDARY UMPIRES.